sahahn/parc_scaling/docs/results.md

 ---
 layout: default
-title: Interactive Results
+title: Base Results
-description: This is just another page
 ---

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>

+Before diving into specific results, it may be useful to review [Intro to Results](./results_intro.md), which covers how the measure of mean rank is derived.

 [Full Plot](./interactive1.html)